Ask Price: The price at which you can buy a CFD asset. It is typically higher than the bid price due to the spread.

 Currency Pair: Two currencies paired together for trading, such as EUR/USD or GBP/JPY.
 The first currency is the base currency, and the second is the quote currency.

 Base Currency: The first currency in a currency pair, such as EUR in EUR/USD.
-It represents the amount of the base currency required to get one unit of the quote currency.
+It represents how much of the quote currency is needed to buy 1 unit of the base currency.

 Quote Currency: The second currency in a currency pair, such as USD in EUR/USD.
 It represents the value of one unit of the base currency.